 However, just because you pre-qualified or were pre-approved, does NOT mean you are granted the loan.

 Below will highlight the main differences between the two:

 A pre-qualification is the initial step in the mortgage process and it actually quite simple.
 It’s the estimate of what you might be able to borrow on a loan.

-With a pre-qualification, you give your mortgage banker a look inside your financial situation that includes any assets, debts and your income.
+With a pre-qualification, you give your mortgage lender a look inside your financial situation that includes any assets, debts and your income.

 The only downside is that you’ll only receive an estimate of what you can afford because your credit score won’t be pulled.

 This could mean a slight inaccuracy in your estimate and that’s the risk you take with a pre-qualification.

 Hint: Just because you prequalify for a certain mortgage size or program does not mean that it’s the best choice for you.

 A pre-approval is the more commonly used option.
 The pre-approval process begins when you and your mortgage lender review your credit report and calculate your debt-to-income ratio.